-Grants are available for property owners (and long-lease tenants with the agreement of the landlord) to put into sound repair the structure and external envelope of buildings that make a positive contribution to the character or appearance of the conservation area.
-Grants are not available for routine maintenance but information and support will be given over the life of the project to help property owners understand the importance of keeping properties in a good state of repair.
+Grants were available for property owners to put into sound repair the structure and external envelope of buildings that make a positive contribution to the character or appearance of the conservation area.

-The THI Area covers the section of Marine Road Central from ‘Greenwoods’ to ‘B&M Bargains’ and behind to Victoria Street, including the streets running between (see map).
-Grants are made available on a first-come-first-served basis, prioritising target properties on Marine Road Central and Victoria Street for at least the first year of the five year THI programme.
-The reason for this is that the total available funding is less than originally planned for.
-Instead of omitting streets from the project, priority has been given to key streets and properties to come forward for grants first.
-Grants of up to either 50% or 75% of eligible works are available to such targeted properties in the area.
+The THI2 Area covered the section of Marine Road Central from ‘Greenwoods’ to ‘B&M Bargains’ and behind to Victoria Street, including the streets running between (see map).
+The programme ran for 7 years from 2012 and grants were made available on a first-come-first-served basis.
+Grants of up to 75% of eligible works were available to properties in the area.

 Palladium Cinema Sign, Gable of 240-241 Marine Road Central - A grant of 75% was given towards the restoration of the 'Palladium Cinema' mural on the gable end of 240-241 Marine Road Central in the Spring 2014.

 The 1919 sign was restored to its former glory by local artist Shane Johnstone and illustrator Katie Drummond and offers a bright and intriguing nod to Morecambe's past in prime view of Eric.

 Shop Front, 240-241 Marine Road Central - Grant-aided works to install new shop fronts to historic Morecambe design have been undertaken.

 Wider improvements to the building have also been undertaken by the property owner independently, including the refurbishment of the upper elevations with traditional sliding sash and lime render to create 6 new apartments.